 So with your basic, standard homeowners insurance policy limit of $1,000, you most likely have coverage for fires and theft.
 Here’s one for you- what happens if you’re out skiing and you just lose your diamond stud earring in the snow?
 You throw a party and afterwards you can’t find your watch.
 Or you’re out at a restaurant and the center stone pops out of that antique ring you have?

-True story- I was having lunch with my parents at a TGI Fridays in NJ that’s connected to a mall.
+True story- my parents and I went shopping and then ate lunch at TGI Fridays.
 Mom’s ear looked… weird.
 I did a double take and the diamond was no longer in its setting in her ear.
 The stone had literally just vanished.
-We searched the booth, the floor – EWW! – but we had been walking around the mall for hours and we knew it was pretty much hopeless.
+We searched the booth, the floor – EWW! – but and knew it was pretty much hopeless.
 Well, if you’ve done it right and have a solid jewelry policy that you paid extra for, it will include “mysterious disappearance.”

 “While there is no way to insure the sentimental value of jewelry or other expensive items, having it properly covered will provide financial protection in the event it is lost or stolen,” pointed out Salvatore.